 FIRECalc is similar to Empower’s retirement planner, which is slicker, easier to use and more feature-rich.
 However, FIRECalc doesn’t require you to link your financial accounts, which may be helpful if you’re just starting out and don’t yet have much of an investment profile.

 Free Financial Independence Calculator

-A good financial independence calculators like Personal Capital’s Retirement Income Planner can make balancing dozens of variables and unknown outcomes easy.
-Having used dozens of calculators and spreadsheets, the above three are my favorite.
+A good financial independence calculator, like Empower’s retirement income planner, can make balancing dozens of variables and unknown outcomes easy (or at least easier).
+Having used dozens of calculators and spreadsheets, the three above are my favorite.

 Master Your Finances

 Get financial control with our step-by-step goal-setting workbook.
 Opt-in below to receive the free PDF guide instantly.

 We won’t send you spam.
 Unsubscribe at any time.